MathiasBeckius/ElixirNerves/malmo_elixir/01-led_demo/README.md

 ```
 ssh nerves.local
 ```
-If successful, you will be inside the Elixir terminal that runs on the Beaglebone.
+If successful, you will now be inside the Elixir terminal that runs on the Beaglebone.

 The Nerves.Leds library will later be used to manipulate the LED's listed in **/sys/class/leds**.
 Let's list that directory:
 ```